WalterSmuts/easyfft/README.md

 There could be other bugs in this crate or it's dependencies that may cause a panic, but in theory all the runtime panics have been moved to compile time errors.
+[^dyn_real_dft_panic]: The `DynRealDft` struct's associated `new` method can panic.
+This method was added for convenience, but does kinda ruin my "no-panic" philosophy.
+If you REALLY want to be safe I reccomend you use the `const_size` module (which won't panic) if possible, otherwise rather create a the `DynRealDft` using a time-domain signal and calling the `.real_ifft()` method.

 [FFT]: https://en.wikipedia.org/wiki/Fast_Fourier_transform
 [rustfft]: https://docs.rs/rustfft/latest/rustfft/